Production scale

 Raft | Sr. DevSecOps Engineer

-Defense platform delivery across classified and unclassified environments, with agentic workflow enablement and secure GitOps.
+Defense platform delivery across high-security environments, with agentic workflow enablement and secure GitOps.

 2022 -> 2024